How to commission a piece of art

 When I work on a commission, I like to show the painting at the half-way stage and perhaps even take it around to the house to see if I am going in the right direction.
 I like to see whether the colours need to be tweeked and gauge the clients reaction…

 I am passionate about art and believe that art can be affordable.
-Commissioning a piece of art is a wonderful way to add a unique touch to your home.
+Commissioning a work of art is a wonderful way to add a unique touch to your home.
 To find out more about my commissioning service please click here.